kayaoglutuncay/max78000/src/standard-dma.md

         <td>0</td>
         <td>
             <strong>DMA Channel <em>n</em> Interrupt Flag</strong><br>
             Each bit in this field represents an interrupt for the corresponding channel interrupt &lt;n&gt;.
-To clear an interrupt, clear the corresponding active interrupt bit in the DMA_CHn_STATUS register.
-An interrupt bit in this field is set if the corresponding interrupt enable field is set in the DMA_INTEN register and a channel's interrupt occurs.
-Register bits associated with unimplemented channels should be ignored..<br>
+To clear an interrupt, clear the corresponding active interrupt bit in the <a href="#dma-channel-n-status-register">DMA_CHn_STATUS</a> register.
+An interrupt bit in this field is set if the corresponding interrupt enable field is set in the <a href="#dma-channel-interrupt-enable">DMA_INTEN</a> register and a channel's interrupt occurs.
+Register bits associated with unimplemented channels should be ignored.<br>
             <div style="margin-left: 20px;">
                 0: No interrupt<br>
                 1: Interrupt pending